Undergraduate Research Symposium 2016

 Being a responsible scholar also means that students must be good colleagues who contribute to the development of their peers’ work.
 In advance of the workshop, participants must annotate two papers by their peers with at least two substantial comments per paper.
 In order to foster a collegial, productive atmosphere at the workshop, students must come prepared to make comments on their colleagues’ papers.

 Students who were not enrolled in the fall Sunoikisis courses on Greek 4th Century Literature or Latin Neronian Literature should familiarize themselves with the course content.
 Videos of the weekly course lectures are available on YouTube (Greek videos, Latin videos).

 Travel and Accommodations

 In addition, the CHS provides dinner on Friday night and all meals on Saturday.

 Participants should plan to arrive Friday afternoon before 5:00pm, and depart on Sunday.
 Thursday evening arrivals are possible.

 Participants who wish to use the CHS library may do so by prior arrangement and should arrive by the early afternoon of Friday for an orientation.

-Students should submit an abstract (250 words) and an annotated bibliography by Friday, December 18, 2015.
+Students should submit an abstract (250 words) and an annotated bibliography (Example) by Friday, December 11, 2015.
 This abstract must be vetted by a sponsoring faculty mentor, and should be submitted along with the mentor’s contact information via the online application.
 The CHS will contact faculty mentors for recommendations following abstract submission.
+If you are already taking either Greek 4th Century Literature or Latin Neronian Literature through Sunoikisis you do not need to provide a recommendation, as you have, by definition, been recommended for the course.

 In the abstract, students should explain why their topic is important, what question they aim to explore, and what method they propose to follow for answering the question.
 The following abstracts may serve as models: Example 1 and Example 2.
 The following annotated bibliographies may also serve as models: Example 1 and Example 2.